nim-lang/website/jekyll/_posts/2021-10-01-this-month-with-nim.md

 audio_bitrate = {min = 128, max = 192, step = 32}
 ```

-Explanation of its usage can be seen [here](https://gitlab.com/ArMour85/kombinator#configuration-file)
+Explanation of its usage can be seen [here](https://gitlab.com/ArMour85/kombinator#configuration-file).

 ## [Drawim](https://github.com/GabrielLasso/drawim)

 #### Authors: [Gabriel Lasso](https://github.com/GabrielLasso)

 A drawing library in Nim, inspired by p5js.
-Builds to native, using OpenGL, and to JavaScript, using HTML5 Canvas.
+Builds to native, using OpenGL, and
+to JavaScript, using HTML5 Canvas.

-It allows you to create simulations, visualize structures, make 2D plots and even prototype 2D games with an easy and intuitive synax.
+It allows you to create simulations, visualize structures, make 2D plots and even
+prototype 2D games with an easy and intuitive syntax.

 Example to draw a recursive tree:
 ```nim